Pentium 4: Cedar Mill

-The final revision of the Pentium 4 was Cedar Mill, released on January 5, 2006.
+The final revision of the Pentium 4 was Cedar Mill, released on January 5, 2006 alongside the Yonah-enhanced Pentium M processors.
 This was a die shrink of the Prescott-based 600 series core to 65 nm, with no real feature additions but significantly reduced power consumption.
-The Cedar Mill is closely linked to the Pentium D Presler revision, with each Presler CPU consisting of two Cedar Mill cores on the same chip package.
+The Cedar Mill is closely linked to the Pentium D Presler revision, with each Presler CPU consisting of two Cedar Mill cores on the same chip package, and served as the precursor to the first revision of the Pentium Dual-Core, the Conroe.
 Cedar Mill had a lower heat output than Prescott, with a TDP of 86 W. The D0 stepping in late 2006 reduced this to 65 watts.
 It has a 65 nm core and features the same 31-stage pipeline as Prescott, 800 MT/s FSB, Intel 64, Hyper-Threading, but no Virtualization Technology.
 As with Prescott 2M, Cedar Mill also has a 2 MB L2 cache.

 Intel initially announced four VT-x enabled Cedar Mill processors with model numbers 633 to 663, but these were later cancelled and replaced by models 631 to 661 without VT-x, the extra 1 added to the model number distinguishing them from the 90 nm Prescott cores operating at the same frequencies.
 Cedar Mill processors ranged in frequency from 3.0 to 3.6 GHz, down from the 3.8 GHz maximum of the Prescott-based 670 and 672.
 Overclockers managed to exceed 8 GHz with these processors using liquid nitrogen cooling.

 The name "Cedar Mill" refers to Cedar Mill, Oregon, an unincorporated community near Intel's Hillsboro, Oregon facilities.